 Service and Civic Engagement

-The Department of Foreign Languages is committed to providing an educational environment which links academic and experiential learning to foster meaningful student engagement with college, community, and global affairs.
+The Department of Modern Languages, Literatures, and Cultures is committed to providing an educational environment which links academic and experiential learning to foster meaningful student engagement with college, community, and global affairs.

 Some of the activities in which our students are engaged both in the States and Abroad: